 - Repurposing production lines.
 For example, Inditex, owner of retail chain Zara, starts manufacturing hospital gowns.

 - Repurposing products and services.
-For example, Decathlon is donating snorkelling masks to hospitals.
-MSC Group’s Splendid was converted into hospital ship
+For example, Decathlon is donating snorkeling masks to hospitals.
+MSC Group’s Splendid was converted into a hospital ship.

 - Contributing to social distancing.
-For example, Czech Post allows to send free registered mails via its “Datová schránka” during the duration of the declared emergency
+For example, Czech Post allows sending free registered mail via its “Datová schránka” during the duration of the declared emergency.

 Finally, in the finance perspective, we map the relevant financial goals and expected outcomes.
 In this case, we are talking about: